 How do I register my child for kindergarten?

 Kindergarten registration is done on the District's online registration portal.
 Please direct any enrollment inquiries to your resident school.

 What documentation is required to enroll my child?

 - A copy of your child’s birth certificate, passport, or some other official record of birth

-- Proof of residency (current utility bill, sales agreement for purchase of home or rental agreement)
+- Proof of residency (current utility bill, sales agreement for the purchase of a home or rental agreement)

 - Completed and signed Oregon Certificate of Immunization Status